PLP-MERN-Stack-Development/deployment-and-devops-essentials-masmunge95/README.md

 ### 3. Performance Optimization
 -   **Client-Side Memoization**: To prevent unnecessary re-renders and improve UI responsiveness, presentational components that are part of a list (e.g., `PublicPostCard`, `PostCard`, `CategoryCard`) and common reusable components (e.g., `Button`) are wrapped in `React.memo`.
 This ensures they only re-render when their props have actually changed.
 -   **Database Query Optimization**: The backend controllers are designed to fetch data efficiently.
 For example, the public post list uses a single query with `$in` to fetch posts across multiple related categories, reducing database round-trips.

+### 4. Error Monitoring with Sentry
+To ensure proactive monitoring and rapid debugging in a production environment, this project is integrated with Sentry.

+-   **Backend (Express)**: The Sentry Node.js SDK is initialized in `server.js`.
+It automatically captures any unhandled exceptions from the API, providing detailed stack traces and request context to help diagnose server-side issues quickly.
+-   **Frontend (React)**: The Sentry React SDK is initialized in `client/src/main.jsx`.
+It captures runtime errors that occur in the user's browser.
+With features like **Session Replay**, developers can watch a video-like reproduction of the user's session leading up to an error, providing invaluable context for debugging UI bugs.
+The `Sentry.ErrorBoundary` component is also used to gracefully handle rendering errors and prevent the entire application from crashing.

 ---